Deletes all schema versions registered under the subject "Kafka-value" curl -X DELETE http://localhost:8081/subjects/Kafka-value # Deletes version 1 of the schema registered under subject "Kafka-value" curl -X DELETE http://localhost:8081/subjects/Kafka-value/versions/1 1 # Deletes the most recently

 # Deletes all schema versions registered under the subject "Kafka-value" curl -X DELETE http://localhost:8081/subjects/Kafka-value # Deletes version 1 of the schema registered under subject "Kafka-value" curl -X DELETE http://localhost:8081/subjects/Kafka-value/versions/1 1 # Deletes the most recently registered schema under subject "Kafka-value" curl -X DELETE http://localhost:8081/subjects/Kafka-value/versions/latest 1

 There may be a variance in what is reported on the Confluent Cloud Console and CLI for number of deleted schemas.
-See also, Hard delete a schema and Looking under the hood at schema deletion, versioning, and compatibility.
+To learn more, see Hard delete a schema and Looking under the hood at schema deletion, versioning, and compatibility.

 Hard delete a schema¶